textpattern/textpattern.github.io/brand/user-docs-guide.md

 * search_results
 {: style="list-style-position:inside; margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

 The example is not reflecting actual `code`, so is not marked up that way.
-Nor should it be styled as a component of a file tree file (see [File tree structures](#file-tree-structure)).
+Nor should it be styled as a component of a file tree file (see [File tree examples](#file-tree-examples)).

 If the list items were adulterated with normal text, the expected formatting would have to be used, for example:

 * the ***default*** form
+{: style="list-style-position:inside; margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

 That would be sloppy list construction anyway, so it should never be needed.

 ### Alert messages

-Alert messages appear to software users as feedback dialogue in the Diagnostics panel, or in other panels as success/failure messages when doing a task (e.g. when saving edits to a Textpattern draft article).
+Alert messages appear to software users as feedback dialogue in the Diagnostics panel, or in other panels as a software user proceeds through certain tasks (e.g. when saving draft changes).
 Four kinds of alert messages exist (Table 1).
+The full set of alert messages in core are detailed in [Diagnostics](https://docs.textpattern.com/administration/diagnostics-panel).

 <div class="tabular-data" itemscope itemtype="https://schema.org/Table"><table>
 <caption>Table 1.
 Class selectors for alert messages.</caption>